The Central Avenue Corridor History in Phoenix is rich. Central Avenue rolls into the downtown Phoenix core making it a superb location to live.

 1950’s Central Avenue Corridor

-As Phoenix sprawled north, developers found plenty of available land on Central Avenue and began capitalizing on the cachet of the youthful city’s signature boulevard.
+Central Avenue history continues to build as Phoenix sprawled north.
+Developers found plenty of available land on Central Avenue and began capitalizing on the cachet of the youthful city’s signature boulevard.
 Local steakhouse legend Durant’s opened in 1950 and has changed little other than that patrons today enter the restaurant through the back off the parking lot as celebrities and other socialites once did back then.

 Park Central Mall replaced a dairy farm in the middle part of the decade, signaling the beginning of downtown’s long decline with new ring suburban retail.
 America’s second McDonald’s restaurant was built near Indian School Road in 1953.
 It was the first McDonald’s franchise, the first to feature the Golden Arches, and served as a model for Ray Kroc’s Illinois store.